greencarlos/Quotes/markDown/JS4LessonDoc.md

 __HTML__

-a.
-Create an `input`, `h1` tag and a `video` tag.
+1. Create an `input`, `h1` tag and a `video` tag.
 Select them.

 __JavaScript__

+2. Create a isStarted variable and set it to false.

-b.
-Create a keyup event listener to the `input` tag.
+3. Create a keyup event listener to the `input` tag that passes in an event.
+- If the event's key is Enter set the source of the audio.
+- play the audio and set the innerText of the h1 to 'Playing'.
+- set isStarted to true.

+4. Add a mouseenter event listener to the `h1` element.
+- If isStarted is false return.
-- Grab the input value and assign it to the video’s source.
+- Otherwise set the innerText of `h1` to 'Playing' and play the audio.

+5. Add a mouseleave event listener to the `h1` element.
+- If isStarted is false return.

-c.
-Create a mouseenter event listener to the `h1` tag.
+3. Create a mouseenter event listener to the `h1` tag.

 - Set the h1 tag innerText to playing.
 - Play the video.

-d.
-Create a mouse leave event listener to the `h1` tag.
+4. Create a mouse leave event listener to the `h1` tag.

 - Set the innerText to pause.
 - Pause the video.